formicalab/MoveVMToZone/README.md

 ## Output

-The script provides detailed progress information and a final summary showing:
+The script provides detailed progress information including:

+- **Disk inventory** with SKU, size, zone, and encryption details
+- **Physical zone mapping** showing which datacenter the logical zone maps to
 - Source VM and resource details (unchanged)
 - New VM and resource details (created)
 - Disk SKUs (original and converted if applicable)